kallakata/k8s_cli/README.md

 # A Kubernetes CLI parser with pretty output

 A full fledged Kubernetes CLI.
 As of now, it can parse Pods, Namespaces, Clusters and metadata.
-More features TBD.
+Output can be customized.More features TBD.

 ## TODO ##
 - _Deployment_